blakek/us-zips/README.md

 > A list of US ZIP codes and their geolocations

-I needed a list of ZIP codes, and the [US Census Bureau](http://www.census.gov/geo/maps-data/data/gazetteer2015.html) had one.
+I needed a list of ZIP codes, and the [US Census Bureau had one][1].

 ## Usage